mihakrumpestar/dotfiles-android/README.md

 Apps no longer in use/installed:

-- Next Player
+- X - Twitter: replace with Squawker
-- AdAway
+- AdAway: does not work with KernelSU
 - APKUpdater
 - OnlyOffice
 - [ReVanced](https://revanced.org/#main): non-root install ReVanced and microG